pdjr-signalk-plugins/ais-reporter/README.md

 **pdjr-ais-reporter** is a
 [Signal K](https://www.signalk.org/)
-plugin which forwards AIS data on known vessels to one or more remote UDP endpoints.
+plugin which forwards AIS data on known vessels to one or more UDP endpoints.
-The plugin can be used to send AIS data to consolidation services like [MarineTraffic](https://www.marinetraffic.com).
+The plugin will typically be used to send AIS data to consolidation services like [MarineTraffic](https://www.marinetraffic.com).

 The plugin can issue AIS compliant reports for the 'self' vessel even